FRP PIPE BURIAL

 When storing fiberglass pipes, prior to their assembly and burial, use at least three supports (wooden beams).
 Separate each row of pipes with supports.
 When a pipe is stored directly on the ground, ensure that the surface is smooth and rock free.
 Do not roll the pipe on the ground.

-- Prior to installation, inspect each section of pipe on both the internal and external surface in order to locate possible damages.
-Inspect also all joints, surfaces and edges.
+- Prior to installation, inspect each section of the pipe on both the internal and external surfaces in order to locate possible damages.
+Inspect also all joints, surfaces, and edges.
 Do not use damaged pipes without having first consulted our site supervisors.

 - Only lift pipe sections with fabric straps.

 - On most construction sites it is best to execute the trench excavation, the pipe installation and the backfilling consecutively in order to minimize logistic problems and to reduce supervision costs.